BlackBerry buffs up security credentials with Secusmart deal

 The firm has also been expanding its enterprise sales team.

-Chen said he expects the company’s revenue to grow midway through the next calendar year after the firm rolls out its Passport and BlackBerry Classic devices, and an updated version of its mobile device management software.
+Chen said he expects the company to show revenue growth midway through the next calendar year after the firm rolls out its upcoming Passport and BlackBerry Classic devices, and an updated version of its mobile device management software.